caiettia/Thesis-Project/project5/README.md

 From this, we see that the percent composition of the positive class overtime is increasing at a much greater rate than the negative class.
 Yet it is still worth noting that we observe the negative class still increasing over time, albeit at a much slower rate relatively.
 So, people are much more increasingly positively talking about blockchain in healthcare relative to their skepticism about the technology in the healthcare sector.
-So overall, we observe that people are talkign very positively about the idea of blockchain in healthcare, with the general trend of positivity persisting into 2021!
+So overall, we observe that people are talking very positively about the idea of blockchain in healthcare, with the general trend of positivity persisting into 2021!